 This is not your average market and it is not just for foodies (although if you are foodies like us you will LOVE it) There are plenty of fresh produce stalls selling pretty much anything you can think of.
 There are also pubs, restaurants and loads of street food – and it’s good so make sure you try some.

 Best time to come would be late morning and plan to stay through lunch.
 If you’re a big group then even better as there is something for all tastes and you could all get something different.

 7. Visit the Tower of London

+Possibly one of the best known attractions of my 10 Must Have Experiences in London.
 A historic castle on the north banks of the River Thames and a UNESCO World Heritage site.
-This is an experience you can only have in London and from someone who as been to visit several times it’s always high on my list of recommendations of places to visit in the city.
+You can buy tickets online – here.
+This is an experience you can only have in London and from someone who has been to visit several times it’s always high on my list of recommendations of places to visit in the city.

 Join one of the Beefeater tours once you’re inside the castle.
 They are free and are the type of tour you just turn up for, starting times are listed at the entrance.
 The Beefeaters know the castle the best and the detailed historic facts and stories they tell you on the way round cannot be beaten, you will not take in as much about the Tower of London if you have never visited before and walk round on your own.

 Don’t miss visiting the exhibits, you can even see the real Crown Jewels but don’t expect to linger here.
 The tour through the exhibit is undertaken on mostly conveyor belts to keep people moving.

 Expect to spend most of a day here to see everything.
 Arrive first thing in the morning for opening as the crowds build throughout the day, whether it’s school holidays or not this is always a busy London attraction.